WHERE AM I LOCATED?

 “YEAH, BUT CAN MY CHILD REALLY DO THIS??”

 YES.
 Definitely.
 Sight unseen, he or she will be like other kids, and be a product of his environment.
 If you want it for your child, then we will make it happen together.
+It does take time and persistence.

-One aspect of this is that the child isn’t already being asked to do many different activities.
+It’s important a child isn’t already being asked to do many different activities.
 Kids need rest, and child-directed play time as well.
 Give me a call and we can talk more about your child.
 503 577 four three 48.

 WHO DO I WANT TO WORK WITH?